 Frequently Asked Questions about Wildlife Control in Lexington, KY

 Q. Should bats be protected in Kentucky?

 A. Absolutely!
 Bats are a vital part of the community in Kentucky.
 Can you believe that bats can chow down on over 1,000 mosquitos in the span of an hour?
 It would be a dark day if we lost all of our bats.

 Can you believe that bats consist of almost 25% of all mammals living on the planet?

 Q. What is bat guano?

 A. Bat Guano is a different term for bat droppings.
 The droppings are little and can look comparable to mouse droppings.
 But, do not be tricked.
-If you shine a flash light on them after breaking the droppings apart (please use gloves!), you’ll see them sparkle or glimmer in the light.
+If you shine a flashlight on them after breaking the droppings apart (please use gloves!), you’ll see them sparkle or glimmer in the light.

-Q. Is guano unsafe to human beings?
+Q. Is guano dangerous to human beings?